mwongau/classification-mlp/README.md

 https://seaborn.pydata.org/generated/seaborn.load_dataset.html

 ### Test condition
+The classifier used is multi-layer perceptron (MLP).
-Only the numerical features of Titanic dataset are used in classification.
+The following features of Titanic dataset are selected and used in MLP training: pclass, sex, age, sibsp, parch, fare.
+The class label is "survived".
 10-fold cross-validation is used to determine the classification accuracy of survival.
-The classifier used is multi-layer perceptron (MLP).

 ### Test result
-The 10-fold cross-validation accuracy is 72.00%.
+The 10-fold cross-validation accuracy is 78.86%.
-The accuracy might be further improved by using more features instead of using numerical features only.